lndecastro/Teaching_with_AI/TaLwAI/Module7_AssessmentFeedback.md

 #### Tool 2: SciSpace
 Using function *AI Detector* input the text or upload the PDF file with the content to be checked for originality.

+### Exercise 4: Originality & Consistency Screening
+Upload anonymized samples and run the reasoning-consistency analysis prompts.

+### Exercise 5: Classwide Insights
+Upload a batch of student answers and generate a misconception matrix and reteaching plan.

 ## 7.5 Updates to Your AI Workspace and Personalized Assistant

 Similarly to Module 6, this module does **not** require major structural updates to either the Workspace or the Personalized Assistant.
 Only *minimal updates* are recommended to integrate the new assessment-related materials created in Module 7.